nesdoug/RetroView/Readme.txt

 minimum and maximum amounts for them.
 Setting max to zero turns that channel off.

+To get closer to an actual console, you could first process with RetroView, save to file.
+Then open in Photoshop/GIMP and change the color mode to indexed with 4 or 16 colors.
+If you dithered in RetroView, don't process it with GIMP / Photoshop, then mode indexed with dithering.
+It gives poor results.
+The double dithering is weird.

 Final Note:

 Although you can preview an image in (for example) SNES direct color mode, this tool can't output anything that can be imported into a game (such as for homebrew game development).
 It is just for making interesting posterized graphics.

-If I could figure a way to quantize to 4 color, 16 color, and 256 color palette sets, I could theoretically output to usable retro-game graphics (.chr files).
-In the mean time, you could open a file in GIMP or Photoshop, set mode to indexed, and reduce to the desired color depth (4 for 2bpp, 16 for 4bpp, 256 for 8bpp), and then cut and paste the image to YY-CHR (with it set to the appropriate console).

-Don't try to output a dithered image, and then process it with GIMP / Photoshop, then mode indexed with dithering.
-It gives poor results.
-The double dithering is weird.
-Best results for 4bpp seem to be the Gameboy preset, with contrast boosted up, medium dither.
-Then open in GIMP and mode indexed with no dithering.
-Cut and paste to YY-CHR.

-...
-The output size is fixed to 256x240 or less.
-If you recompile from source you could adjust the MAX_WIDTH and MAX_HEIGHT constants to change this.
-It's a visual studio project.
-C# desktop app with winforms, .NET.